Associated Hebrew Schools of Toronto: History

+Associated Hebrew Schools was among its first agencies.

-In 1941, Associated opened a preschool known as Bet Hayeled and in 1943, its first day school Grade 1 class.
+In 1941, Associated opened a preschool known as Bet Hayeled and in 1943, its first day school Grade 1 class, which began with approximately 25 pupils and grew to close to 600 by the mid-1950s.
+In 1945 a Hebrew High School was opened in a building provided by the Women's Auxiliary of the Talmud Torah, with classes functioning at the Brunswick Talmud Torah, at Shaarei Shomayim, and at North Bathurst.
 AHS opened the Neptune campus (since 1998 known as the Posluns Education Centre) in 1952, the Hurwich Education Centre in 1972, the Danilack Middle School on Leslie in 1982, and the Kamin Education Centre in 1995.

 In 2003 the Hurwich Education Centre was rebuilt and merged with the Danilack Middle School.